-Pain management treatment has come a long way over the last couple decades.
+Pain management treatment has come a long way over the last couple of decades.
 When I first started practicing medicine in the late 1990s, if a patient had a back injury, you’d write them a prescription for 30-40 tabs of Vicodin or Percocet and have them take it every six hours.
 It was all about relieving the pain.
 The standard of care seemed to be about pain relief not returning to function quickly.
 Medications could go on for months.
-That’s when addiction and pain management started to sometimes became intertwined.
+That’s when addiction and pain management started sometimes to become intertwined.

 Chronic Pain Management Today

 Comparing how you treat a pain management patient diagnosed in 2000 versus 2018 is like comparing apples to oranges – it’s two different treatment regimes.
 Today, you would never prescribe narcotics in the amount we were in the 90s.
 Most of today’s pain management patients are barely on narcotics, if at all.
 Pain management doctors typically use a combination of traditional and alternative approaches that may include:

 Nonsteroidal Anti-Inflammatory Drugs and Acetaminophen

 A high dose of acetaminophen or ibuprofen and perhaps a small amount of oxycodone may be prescribed for chronic pain management.
 Nonopioids like Tylenol and Motrin have been shown to work just as well as opioids in managing some types of pain.

 Aggressive Physical Therapy and Occupational Therapy

 There are now outcome data that shows we should proactively treat acute pain with things like PT and OT from the beginning.
 You don’t sit on it and wait for the pain to subside with medication before starting these activities.

 Exercise and Stretching